jasminex21/tayLyrics/README.md

 #### How well do you know Taylor Swift's lyrics? :D

-Not done with this project yet (interface is a bit ugly...) but for accessibility and entertainment purposes, [here](https://jasminex21.shinyapps.io/tayLyrics/) is the link to the game.
+Not done with this project yet, but for entertainment purposes, [here](https://jasminex21.shinyapps.io/tayLyrics/) is the link to the game.

 ***